-NVIDIA TensorRT™ is a high-performance deep learning inference optimizer and runtime that delivers low latency, high-throughput inference for deep learning inference applications.
+NVIDIA TensorRT™ is a high-performance deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
 With TensorRT, you can optimize neural network models, calibrate for lower precision with high accuracy, and finally deploy the models to hyperscale data centers, embedded, or automotive product platforms.
 TensorRT-based applications on GPUs perform up to 100x faster than CPU during inference for models trained in all major frameworks.

-With TensorRT developers can focus on developing novel AI-powered applications rather than performance tuning for inference deployment.
-TensorRT runtime ensures optimal inference performance that can meet the most demanding latency and throughput requirements.
+With TensorRT developers can focus on creating novel AI-powered applications rather than performance tuning for inference deployment.

 Weight & Activation Precision Calibration